-This is the BIG one!
-Mount Marcy is the tallest mountain in New York; while not technically challenging, it will offer plenty of varied terrain and that means a very long day, on average.
-Marcy has four trails to the summit, but the primary being the most popular, heavily used and the only one described here.
+This is the big one!
+Mount Marcy is the tallest mountain in New York; while not technically challenging, it will offer plenty of varied terrain and that means a very long day.
+Marcy has four trails to the summit.
+The route from the High Peaks Information Center, described below, is the most popular and heavily used — and at 7.4 miles one way, it's also the shortest.
 The summit of Mount Marcy boasts some of the best views in the north-east with its massive bare-rock dome.
-Be sure to tread lightly though.
-While the Adirondack Park is over 6-million acres, Mount Marcy is home to a small portion of some endangered alpine vegetation.
+Be sure to tread lightly, though.
+While the Adirondack Park is over 6 million acres, Mount Marcy is home to a small portion of some endangered alpine vegetation.
 Only about 85 acres in total can be claimed as home to the rare alpine zone vegetation that is being protected.
 Be sure to walk on the paths laid out for you and stay on open rock.

 This Adirondack 46 High Peak is number 1 on the list.

-Below is a brief descriptions of the most popular route.
+Below is a brief description of the Van Hoevenberg Trail, the most popular route.
 We recommend you pick up a guide book for more in depth detail on the many other longer approaches to this peak.
 For those demanding a very long outing or a super challenge, Marcy can also be combined with Mount Skylight and Gray, two other High Peaks.